virtualWOMEX home

 Thrace and the Bosphorus...

-The worldwide premiere of that unique project took place in Thessaloniki as a part of the Hungarian participation in T.I.F - Thessaloniki International Trade Fair (September 2010) and was absolutely successful.
-The artistic result produced by the combination of Hungarian and Greek music amazed the audience and the critics.
+The worldwide premiere of the project took place in Thessaloniki as a part of the Hungarian participation in T.I.F.
+Thessaloniki International Trade Fair (September 2010) and was absolutely successful.
+It has also been rewarded with a brilliant concert in Budapest (Palace of Arts MUPA, November 2011) that has been filmed and recorded.